ANTsX/ANTsPy/README.md

 ```

 ### Chaining Commands
-As in ANTsR you can use the `%>%` command to chain operations, you can do this automatically
+In ANTsR you can use the `%>%` command to chain operations.
+That's real nice.
+In ANTsPy, you can
-in ANTsPy!
+do this automatically on ANTsImages.
 Amazing stuff..

 ```python
 import ants